 The top VPN that we recommend for this situation is ExpressVPN.
 This provider is well known for being extremely secure and for having easy to use software and good customer support.
-The service uses strong 256-bit encryption to keep your data safe and has a no logging policy to protect your privacy.
-You’ll get access to a massive network of over 1000 servers in more than 90 different countries, and you can install the software on your Windows, Mac OS, iOS, and Android devices, plus many more.
+The service uses strong 256-bit AES encryption to keep your data safe and has a no logging policy to protect your privacy.
+You’ll get access to a massive network of over 3,000 servers in 94 different countries, and you can install the software on your Windows, Mac OS, iOS, and Android devices, plus many more.

 A Reasonable Degree Of Privacy Changes With Age

 When considering what a sensible degree of online privacy to grant your child is, the first issue to consider is their age.
 As a rule of thumb, for children under 12 it’s a good idea to supervise everything that your child does online.
 You should supervise them when they use a phone or tablet, and you can help them to use a computer by showing them how to search using Google or how to watch videos on YouTube.
 When children are a bit older, say 12 to 14, you can start letting them have their own access to sites that you have previously approved without constantly monitoring them.
 By the time they are 15 or 16, ideally you would have set up a system whereby they understand how to use the internet safely and together you have come to an agreement about how much privacy they will have.